 60-40-18 Ductile Iron properties can be achieved WITHOUT heat treat

-Aarrowcast provides a wide range of molding capabilities, including the largest automatic green sand machine, the Georg Fischer.
+Aarrowcast provides a wide range of molding capabilities, including Georg Fischer, North America’s largest automatic green sand casting line.

 Complex core assemblies are efficiently handled in the Aarrowcast process, which allows intricate castings to be made to very stringent quality levels.